nadameu/adt-ts/README.md

 }
 ```

-- `T extends TypeDesc` makes sure the `map` function of an instance is applied to
-  a specific type.
+- `T extends TypeDesc` ensures the `map` function of a `Functor` instance is applied to a specific type.

 - Type class definition
 -